 Chest binding is a common practice that compresses the chest tissue for a flatter chest appearance.
 Many people bind their chests for different reasons.
 Some find that their chest causes significant gender dysphoria, leading to discomfort and distress.
 But binding can be for anyone who wants a flatter appearance to their chest or to feel more comfortable—not just trans guys and transmasculine people.

-The following is a guide that I provide to my GLAM patients.
-It goes through best practices and how-tos, such as getting and wearing a binder, minimizing side effects, and what to do—and not to do—if you can’t bind.
-I also included pertinent research studies for interest.
+This guide goes through best practices and how-tos for chest-binding, such as getting and wearing a binder, minimizing side effects, and what to do—and not to do—if you can’t bind.
+Pertinent research studies are included for interest.

 Where to get a binder